nmn/react-timers-example/README.md

-# react-simple-starter
+# react-starter

-The most basic starter project for React development
+A very simple starter kit for React, based on browserify, babel and reactliveload.